The number of inversions of permutations with fixed shape: Permutations with two columns

 \begin{theorem} Let $\lambda \vdash n$ be a partition such that $\lambda' = (s,r)$ .
 Let $\Delta <r$ and $\sigma \in W_\lambda^\Delta$.
 Then, there is a unique tuple $(\pi,J)$ where $\pi \in W_\lambda^0$, $J$ is a valid jump partition of size $|J| = \Delta$ and $\sigma = J(\pi)$. \end{theorem}

 We will prove Theorem~\ref{thm:permgivesuniquejpimin} by considering the graphical representation of permutations, i.e, given $\pi \in S_n$, the set of points in $[1,n]^2$ given by coordinates $(i,\pi_i)$ for $1 \leq i \leq n$.
-We know that there exists a longest decreasing subsequence of length $s$ in $\pi$.
+We know that there exists a longest decreasing subsequence (LDS) of length $s$ in $\pi$.
 Call the corresponding set of points $S$, and the remaining, $R$.
 We focus on the smallest rectangle enclosing $S$.
 The rectangle divides $[1,n]^2$ into various regions, as depicted in Figure~\ref{fig:LDS-2column}.

-We will first need a result for the LIS for two-row permutations.
+We will first need a result for the longest increasing subsequence (LIS) for two-rowed permutations.
 Let $\pi$ be a permutation whose shape is $(s,r)'$.
 If a partial permutation $\pi'$ is formed by removing an element $p$ from $\pi$ in its one-line notation, we denote it by $\pi' = \pi \setminus \{p\}$.
 The notion of LIS also makes sense for $\pi'$ and $\pi'$ can be standardized to a permutation of size $[n-1]$ in the obvious way.
 We need the following result about the LIS.

 \begin{proposition} Let $\lambda = (s,r)$ and $\pi$ be a permutation with shape $\lambda$.
 If $s>r$, there exists $p \in [n]$ such that $\pi \setminus \{p\}$ has an LIS of length $s-1$.
 Moreover, $p$ is in every LIS of $\pi$. \end{proposition}